 The Governing Body continued to monitor and challenge the Leadership Team in all areas of the curriculum, personnel, finance and risk management.
 Robust management accounts were received monthly along with ongoing monitoring of the forecast outturn and changes to the risk register.
-The Principal and Acting Principal provided full and detailed reports on all areas of the Academy, including the development plan, at each full Governing Body meeting.
+The Principal provided full and detailed reports on all areas of the Academy, including the development plan and self-evaluation form, at each Governing Body meeting.
 Receiving reports and paperwork in good time before meetings enables Trustees enough time to read, digest and question the reports provided to them.
-Trustees provide ample challenge to these reports at meetings.
+Trustees provide ample challenge to all reports at meetings.

-Trustees were able to carry out on site visits to monitor key areas of the curriculum, health and safety, the single central record and safeguarding.
+Trustees continued to carry out site visits to monitor key areas of academy, including the curriculum, health and safety, the single central record, safeguarding, special educational needs and pupil premium.